 We knew Nana for quite a while since we like the organic juice that she produces regularly.
 So, on a weekly basis, she delivers organic juices for us.
 As her customer, we also can choose the fruits.
 Since the juice tastes really good, then we became curious and finally made an appointment for a visit.

-Nana has been really passioned about Permaculture gardening since she had worked in an NGO in Bali.
+Nana has been really passionate about Permaculture gardening since she worked in an NGO in Bali.
 During her work, she found great projects and got inspired by them.
-Since then, she has started to search for references and learned.
+Since then, she has started to search for references and learn.

 Nana has been interested in growing her own food in a small plot in front of her room.
-Finding the joy and how relaxing it is, she decided to dig more and take the Permaculture Design Course in 2015 led by John Champagne in Bumi Langit Institute.
-“It’s a life-changing course”, I ‘ve never been realized before that a very small action will affect the ecosystem, and we as human as part of it plays a big role’’, Nana said.
+Finding the joy and how relaxing it is, she decided to dig more and take the Permaculture Design Course in 2015 led by John Champagne at Bumi Langit Institute.
+“It’s a life-changing course”, I’ve never realized before that very small action will affect the ecosystem, and we as humans as part of it play a big role’’, Nana said.

 On one fine Sunday, we had a chance to make a visit to her beautiful permaculture garden in Ampenan.
 This place is an absolute Gem.
 We also had a chance to learn a bit about how to manage the soil.